 At CQ fluency, we know that our work won’t just need to pass your scrutiny, but it must adhere to standards set by authorities like the CMS.
 Of course, the sensitivity of the information requires the highest care.
 But, even with deadline pressure, some guidelines enable us to give excellent service.
 Here’s how we ensure we remain compliant with deadlines and regulations:

 - CQ fluency assigns subject matter experts based on experience.
 This approach ensures that the person we give a task is qualified and has the resources to get the job done.

-- Negotiate realistic deadlines and budgets: In the case of the AEP, we have the deadline locked, so we can start working together more than a year in advance and help you with your outreach.
+- Negotiate realistic deadlines and budgets: In the case of the Medicare Advantage Annual Enrollment Period (AEP), we have the deadline locked, so we can start working together more than a year in advance and help you with your outreach.
 By the time we get to October 15th, all the necessary materials will be ready.

 - All work is proofread and double-checked: Even experienced translators make mistakes.
 The best way to manage human error is to have another set of eyes on the documents to ensure that the final text is 100% accurate.

 At CQ fluency, we have a query management system set up to support our linguists.
 As a result, they can promptly flag and escalate translatability issues, improving their output.